DIANASTI/disaster_response_pipeline/README.md

 ## Project Components
 ----------------------
-There are three components  for this project.
+There are three components  for this project:

 1. ETL Pipeline
 Loads the messages and categories datasets